DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 <div class="inset">

-<p> If you’re a non-UK citizen without indefinite leave to remain in the UK, you will not usually be eligible for a bursary or scholarship, unless you train to teach languages or physics.</p>
+<p> If you’re a non-UK citizen with settled status or indefinite leave to remain in the UK,  you may be eligible for a tuition fee loan, maintenance loan, bursary or scholarship.
+Other non-UK citizens will not be eligible for student finance, but may be eligible for a bursary or scholarship if they train to teach languages and physics. </p>

 </div>